 - Stress- Everyone experiences stress from time to time.
 However, chronically elevated stress levels can cause an increase in the body's stress hormone, cortisol.
-Cortisol can have many detrimental affects in the body including affecting memory, cognitive function and increasing brain fatigue and fog in subjects.
+Cortisol can have many detrimental effects in the body including affecting memory, cognitive function and increasing brain fatigue and fog in subjects.

 - Lack of Sleep- Depending on your schedule, it may be difficult to increase the number of sleeping hours.
 However, lack of sleep may be one of the easiest remedies to help brain fog in subjects and is an important component of overall health.
 Although the recommended number of sleeping hours for adults may vary from person to person, it is important to find how many hours are necessary for you and your brain to reduce fog.

 - Medications- Many common medications such as benzodiazepines, beta blockers, and pain killers are known to cause brain fog.
 It may be as simple as lowering the dose or switching to another medication with a different mechanism of action to reduce brain fatigue and fog.

 - Chronic Fatigue Syndrome (CFS)- Brain fog may be a symptom of chronic fatigue syndrome.
 Other symptoms of CFS occur outside the brain and include difficulty sleeping, persistent fatigue, changes in cognitive function, muscle pains, and depression.
 If you are concerned about having chronic fatigue syndrome, it is recommended discussing this with a doctor.

 - Menopause Or Other Hormonal Changes- Fluctuating hormones in women during pregnancy, menopause, or Cushing's syndrome can cause brain fog.
 It may simply take time for hormone levels to balance on their own, or it may require the help of a doctor who can diagnose with a test and then medically manage the problem and improve your health.